odashi/nmtkit/doc/training.md

 -------------------------

-To make translation models using NMTKit, the toolkit requires a **parallel corpus**.
-The parallel corpus consists of two texts written in different languages, and each lines of them have same meaning each other.
+To make translation models using NMTKit, the toolkit requires a **parallel corpus**, which consists of two texts written in different languages, and each lines of them have the same meaning each other.
 For example, following texts in English:

     It works.